 In Washington State you cannot serve or sell alcohol if you are under 18 years of age.
 However, if you are within a minimum of 30 days from your 18th birthday you may sign up and complete a MAST Permit course and exam, but you will not receive your permit until you turn 18.

 Is there a way for my employer to verify my MAST training?

 Your employer can verify the status of your MAST permit on WSLCB's website.
 If you have any trouble related to verifying your permit, please contact customer service at (877) 881-2235 or firstname.lastname@example.org.

 What happens if I fail the final exam?

-We allow for three attempts to pass the final exam with a score of at least 80%.
-If you are not able to pass on one of these attempts, you will need to re-purchase the course to reattempt the exam.
+You will have three attempts to pass the final exam with a score of at least 80%.
+If you were unable to pass your final exam after your three attempts, you will need to re-purchase the course and reattempt the exam.